cop3402fall19/syllabus/projects/git.md

     git status
     git commit test
     git status

-    git push # to sync
+Then push as before to sync with GitHub

+    git push

 (Only if you are working on multiple machines.)
 If you need to update your local repo